 If your remote backup directory goes offline for more than a few minutes, perform a full manual backup of the data store as soon as the shared backup location is available.

-Change backup frequency for relational data stores
+Change backup frequency

 The updatebackupschedule utility is installed in the <ArcGIS Data Store installation directory>\datastore\tools directory.